Eldena Bear Don't Walk

-She ran in the 2018 election cycle as a Democrat for an open seat in District 93 in Montana House of Representatives which is in the Mission Valley and includes part of the Flathead Indian Reservation.
+She ran in the 2018 election cycle as a Democrat for an open seat in District 93 in the Montana House of Representatives which is in the Mission Valley and includes part of the Flathead Indian Reservation.

 Her father was Urban Bear Don't Walk, who was one of the first Native American lawyers graduating from the University of Montana School of Law in 1975.
 He founded the Crow Tribal Court.
 Her mother is the activist and fashion designer Marjorie Bear Don't Walk.
-Her daughter, Mitchell Rose Bear Don't Walk, known as Rose, is a botanist and one of 24 members of the newly formed Tribal Youth Health Advisory Board to the National Indian Health Board.
+Her daughter, Mitchell Rose Bear Don't Walk, known as Rose, is a botanist and one of 24 members of the newly formed Tribal Youth Health Advisory Board to the National Indian Health Board, as well as a host on the YouTube channel SciShow.

 Eldena Bear Don't Walk received her Masters in Public Administration (MPA) and Juris Doctor from the University of Montana School of Law.
 She achieved a master of laws degree (LLM) from the Rogers College of Law, University of Arizona, Tucson, Arizona in 2013.